softwarepatterns-com/common-rust/common-testing/README.md

 This library provides strict equality assertions that will fail at compile time if the types are not comparable with PartialEq.

+Automatically unwraps Result and Option, failing the test if the value is Err or None.
+This is useful for removing boilerplate `.unwrap().unwrap()` calls in tests.

 Stardardizes the error message to always print comparisons of the values, and require the values to be references to prevent assertions from taking accidental ownership.

 - assert::equal